-The immune deficiency in EDA-ID varies among people with this condition.
-People with EDA-ID often produce abnormally low levels of proteins called antibodies or immunoglobulins.
+The immune deficiency in EDA-ID varies among individuals with this condition.
+Children with EDA-ID often produce abnormally low levels of proteins called antibodies or immunoglobulins.
 Antibodies help protect the body against infection by attaching to specific foreign particles and germs, marking them for destruction.
-A reduction in antibodies makes it difficult for people with this disorder to fight off infections.
+A reduction in antibodies makes it difficult for children with this disorder to fight off infections.
 In EDA-ID, immune system cells called T cells and B cells have a decreased ability to recognize and respond to foreign invaders (such as bacteria, viruses, and yeast) that have sugar molecules attached to their surface (glycan antigens).
 Other key aspects of the immune system may also be impaired, leading to recurrent infections.

 The prevalence of the X-linked recessive type of EDA-ID is estimated to be 1 in 250,000 individuals.
 Only a few cases of the autosomal dominant form have been described in the scientific literature.

 Mutations in the IKBKG gene cause X-linked recessive EDA-ID, and mutations in the NFKBIA gene cause autosomal dominant EDA-ID.
 The proteins produced from these two genes regulate nuclear factor-kappa-B. Nuclear factor-kappa-B is a group of related proteins (a protein complex) that binds to DNA and controls the activity of other genes, including genes that direct the body's immune responses and inflammatory reactions.
 It also protects cells from certain signals that would otherwise cause them to self-destruct (undergo apoptosis).